Updated Mar 13, 2026

 What should universities change now?

-Focus on the operational rhythm that students notice most: stable timetabling, transparent assessment expectations and responsive case handling.
-Protect strengths in teaching access and academic advice while addressing uneven experiences for disabled students.
-Embed student voice in reviews, and monitor the effect of changes on placement experience, assessment clarity and time‑to‑resolution for support requests.
+Start with the operational basics students notice most: stable timetables, clear assessment expectations and responsive case handling.
+Protect the strong experience students report with teaching access and academic advice, while closing the gap for disabled students whose support experience is weaker.
+Embed student voice in review cycles, then track whether changes improve placement experience, assessment clarity and time to resolution for support requests.
+That gives teams a practical agenda and a way to measure whether it is working.

 How Student Voice Analytics helps you